simo54/simo54/README.md

 # Hi 👋!
 Welcome to my profile! 👨‍💻

-My name is Simone and I am a passionate developer who wants to make an impact on the tech industry.

-- 💻 Currently employed full-time as Frontend-developer
-- 🐱‍🏍 I love to study and to discover new things
-- 🍕 Fun fact: Few weeks ago I made the best homemade pizza of my entire life

 ## Projects / Demos
 - [R.T.H.
 Repetitive Task Helper](https://github.com/simo54/Repetitive_Task_Helper), Python script that will save you hours of manual script typing 🆕
 - [Tags Collector](https://github.com/simo54/gui_py), a GUI to collect tags with a given url 🆕